-There are currently only three pages of somewhat limited interest.
+There are three pages relating to climate through 2015.
 All are comparisons of historic annual temperature records—from regional averages down to max/min at local weather stations.

 • Climatic Variance for N. America currently includes NASA and NOAA data for global, U.S., individual states, and 312 individual U.S. stations, plus Berkeley Earth averages for all of Canada.